As busy professionals, the demands on our time is continuously increasing.

 - It is better for our health long term.
-Continuous stress and feeling burned out is not good for us.
-That puts a tremendous amount of strain on our health, whether it is physical, emotional, or mental.
+Continuous stress and feeling burned out isn’t good for us.
+That puts a tremendous amount of strain on our health, whether it’s physical, emotional, or mental.
 Unless we manage stress well, it can have some serious repercussions on our health.

 I sometimes think of the late Steve Jobs, co-founder of Apple Inc., and wonder if the stress of his work contributed to his health problems, which ultimately resulted in his death.
-While we’ll never know, one thing for sure is intense levels of stress, over any prolonged period of time, is not good for us.
+While we’ll never know, one thing for sure is, intense levels of stress, over any prolonged period, isn’t good for us.

 - It allows us to be creative.
-It is believed that Sir Isaac Newton discovered how the law of gravity works while sitting under an apple tree, watching an apple fall to the ground.
-Whether he was actually taking a break is debatable, however the fact is, that moment of quiet time led him to explain one of the most important laws ever uncovered.
+It’s believed Sir Isaac Newton discovered how the law of gravity works while sitting under an apple tree, watching an apple fall to the ground.
+Whether he was taking a break is debatable, however the fact is, that moment of quiet time led him to explain one of the most important laws ever uncovered.

-When we give our mind a break from continual focus and intensity, it is able to relax and be open to new thoughts or ideas.
-Anyone who has ever come up with a creative idea will almost always indicate that the idea came when they least expected it, which often was when they were relaxed and refreshed.
+When we give our mind a break from continual focus and intensity, it’s able to relax and be open to new thoughts or ideas.
+Anyone who has ever come up with a creative idea will almost always say the idea came when they least expected it, which often was when they were relaxed and refreshed.

 - We become more focused and productive.
 Think of a time when you barely had enough sleep the night before and had to either be at work or do something important the next day… how focused or productive were you?

 If you’re like most people, you struggled to concentrate and probably were very ineffective that day.
-That’s because in order to operate efficiently on a consistent basis, we must have time out from what we are doing.
+That’s because to operate efficiently consistently, we must have time out from what we’re doing.
 Getting enough sleep per night (between seven to nine hours) is only one aspect of taking time out.